Adding a Participant

 Inserting a step into the canonical pipeline

-The canonical pipeline routes channel:message_received → message-matcher → channel-inbound → session:turn_requested → orchestrator → assistant:reply_ready → reply-dispatcher.
+The canonical pipeline routes channel:message_received → message-matcher → channel-inbound → session:turn_requested → orchestrator → [router fans out] → one delivery:<kind> per destination on the session.
 There are three positions in which to insert a participant:

 Before the orchestrator.
 Replace the session:turn_requested rule so that it dispatches to the new handler first, and have that handler emit a derived event the orchestrator listens for.

 Alongside the orchestrator.
-Use a filtering rule to fan assistant:reply_ready out to additional consumers — an analytics handler, an audit log, a partner agent.
+Use a cascade rule or a delivery-event rule to fan replies out to additional consumers — an analytics handler, an audit log, a partner agent.

 After the user's reply.
 Use a cascade rule to fire a follow-on event when the orchestrator's reply matches a predicate.